cadets/trace-data/README.md

   output (return value) of this event
 * _retval_: A return value associated with the event.
 For filesystem calls, the retval often holds the file descriptor returned.
+* _cmdline_: captures the full command invocation
+* _fdpath_: a partial pathname for the file descriptor (fd) associated with reads, writes, mmaps.
+This attribute is not always present.
+  UUIDs should be used for analysis as they are always available.

 Specific applications may have extra attributes: